 Ultimately, I’m not sure it even matters.

 Like the Y2K scare before it, 2012 has become a sort of character in paranormal myth.
-It’s seen countless books, countless websites, and even movies dedicated to the terror and destruction predicted to follow in its wake.
+It’s seen countless books, countless websites, and even movies dedicated to the destruction predicted to follow in its wake.
 Its story is known by believers and skeptics alike.

 And, like Y2K, it will pass.
 No harm done.